 Presenter View

-A setup or feature where the host can see notes, slides, chat, or other tools while presenting a live stream (common in webinars).
+A setup or feature where the host can see notes, slides, chat, or other tools while presenting a live stream (standard in webinars).

 Post-Processing

-Editing or enhancing a stream recording after it ends—used for trimming, adding captions, improving audio, or repurposing content.
+Editing or enhancing a stream recording after it ends is used to trim, add captions, improve audio, or repurpose content.

 Pre-Stream Checklist